 - An attachment.
 Cybercriminals sometimes use email attachments to install malware on computers.
 Many different types of files can contain malicious code, including PDF files and Microsoft Word documents.

-When discussing how to spot phishing and spear phishing attacks with employees, be sure to stress the risks associated with clicking an email link or opening an email attachment, especially if the email is from an unknown source.
-You also need to let employees know what they should do if they receive a suspicious email (e.g., simply delete it, notify someone about it).
+When discussing how to spot phishing attacks with employees, be sure to stress the risks associated with clicking an email link or opening an email attachment, especially if the email is from an unknown source.
+You also need to let employees know what they should do if they receive a suspicious email.

-Cybercriminals sometimes try to con employees into giving them the information they need to access businesses’ computer systems or accounts.
-This is referred to as social engineering.
+Cybercriminals sometimes try to con employees into giving them the information they need to access business computer systems or accounts.
+This is referred to as “social engineering”.
 Hackers like to use social engineering attacks because exploiting human behavior is usually easier than hacking security and computer systems.

 While social engineering attacks typically occur via email (a.k.a. spear phishing emails), they can also occur over the phone and in person.
 The cybercriminals often masquerade as employees, but they also might pretend to be suppliers, customers, or even trusted outside authority figures (e.g., firefighters, auditors).

 When discussing social engineering with your employees, stress the importance of being careful about what they post on social media sites.
-It might become fodder for a sophisticated spear phishing attack.
-Or, it might provide cybercriminals with the information needed to hack online accounts.
 For example, if an employee posts pictures and stories about her favorite cat, cybercriminals might try using the cat’s name as a password or the answer to the security question “What is the name of your favorite pet?”
 With some online accounts, all it takes to reset a password is an email address and the correct answer to a security question.
 If cybercriminals are able to reset an account’s password, they gain full access to that account.